joeyoropesa-dev/trickystore-addon/README.md

 Please, do not share sensitive information about tests you do and please do not do integrity checks often so that we can keep this project working as expected.

 (While working on a fix, I've linked external sources to provide strong so you guys don't need to worry about strong for now.
+To use it, just reboot your device or execute getkb and should be applied to you automatically.
 Just keep in mind, don't check for integrity too much and don't share sensitive information about those tests to avoid more bans)

 # Tricky Store Addon (WIP)
 This is Tricky Store addon created to extend features of original TrickyStore!
 The base of this module is [Tricky Store Helper](https://github.com/CaptainThrowback/TrickyStoreHelper) by Captain_Throwback.